calben/UnrealPakLoaderPlugin/docs/README.md

 ### Via Script

-These are recommended parameters when building your pak files.
+These are recommended parameters when building your pak files for content only DLC.

 ```
 UE_{{ version }}\\Engine\\Binaries\\DotNET\\AutomationTool.exe